Strategy Questions to Ask Before Moving Forward: Top 3

 Business Services Example

 A recent business services client identified people (attracting, engaging, and retaining top talent) as their core growth driver.
 They put their people first.
-That makes sense for who they are and how they compete and win.
+That makes sense for who they are and how they compete.
 They still need to exceed customer expectations, do great work, and make money, but for them, it all starts with great people.

 Focusing on people first reduced employee attrition by 25% while sustaining high client satisfaction.